 The second major change is the introduction of Rule 11 in Annex VIII.
 It starts by mentioning:

-Interesting is that any software, providing any sort of information, which may be used for taking decisions of diagnostic or therapeutic nature, is automatically classified as IIa.
+It is interesting that any software, providing any sort of information, which may be used for taking decisions of diagnostic or therapeutic nature, is automatically classified as IIa.
 In my view, the main purpose of software is nearly always to provide information (whether for interpretation by humans or machines).
-Most of the information generated by software will influence decisions made with regards to diagnosis or therapy (even if just used for monitoring), and therefore, very little software will remain Class I.
+Most of the information generated by software will influence decisions made with regard to diagnosis or therapy (even if just used for monitoring), and therefore, very little software will remain in class I.

 The rule continues by mentioning that: